Documentation conventions¶

 , and .jpg

 are relics of DOS.
-Extensions are required because provide useful information; ommitting them can cause confusion.
+Extensions prominently show essential information, and ommitting them can cause confusion.
 For example, a file named info

 could be a plain-text info document or a shell script that writes the info.
 Instead, write it as info.txt